josephmisiti/awesome-machine-learning/README.md

 * [Kaggle Stackoverflow](https://github.com/zygmuntz/kaggle-stackoverflow) - Predicting closed questions on Stack Overflow
 * [kaggle_acquire-valued-shoppers-challenge](https://github.com/MLWave/kaggle_acquire-valued-shoppers-challenge) - Code for the Kaggle acquire valued shoppers challenge
 * [wine-quality](https://github.com/zygmuntz/wine-quality) - Predicting wine quality

+<a name="python-reinforcement-learning"></a>
+#### Reinforcement Learning
+* [DeepMind Lab](https://github.com/deepmind/lab) - DeepMind Lab is a 3D learning environment based on id Software's Quake III Arena via ioquake3 and other open source software.
+Its primary purpose is to act as a testbed for research in artificial intelligence, especially deep reinforcement learning.
+* [Gym](https://github.com/openai/gym) - OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.
+* [Universe](https://github.com/openai/universe) - Universe is a software platform for measuring and training an AI's general intelligence across the world's supply of games, websites and other applications.
+* [ViZDoom](https://github.com/mwydmuch/ViZDoom) - ViZDoom allows developing AI bots that play Doom using only the visual information (the screen buffer).
+It is primarily intended for research in machine visual learning, and deep reinforcement learning, in particular.

 <a name="ruby"></a>
 ## Ruby